cbuchart/operating_systems_lectures/notes/notes.md

 }
 ```

-On Windows systems, a new process is started using the *CreateProcess* function, specifying the command or application to be executed as well as different properties and context information.
+On Windows systems, a new process is started using the `CreateProcess` function, specifying the command or application to be executed as well as different properties and context information.

 #### Ready and Waiting

-A \"ready\" or \"waiting\" process has been loaded into main memory and is awaiting execution on a CPU (to be context switched onto the CPU by the dispatcher, or short-term scheduler).
-There may be many \"ready\" processes at any one point of the system\'s execution---for example, in a one-processor system, only one process can be executing at any one time, and all other \"concurrently executing\" processes will be waiting for execution.
+A _ready_ or _waiting_ process has been loaded into main memory and is awaiting execution on a CPU (to be context switched onto the CPU by the dispatcher, or short-term scheduler).
+There may be many _ready_ processes at any one point of the system\'s execution---for example, in a one-processor system, only one process can be executing at any one time, and all other _concurrently executing_ processes will be waiting for execution.

 A ready queue or run queue is used in computer scheduling.
 Modern computers can run many different programs or processes at the same time.
 However, the CPU is only capable of handling one process at a time (multi-core CPUs or systems with multiple CPUs, on the other hand, can run several processes at the same time).
-Processes that are ready for the CPU are kept in a queue for \"ready\" processes.
+Processes that are ready for the CPU are kept in a queue for _ready_ processes.
 Other processes that are waiting for an event to occur, such as loading information from a hard drive or waiting on an internet connection, are not in the ready queue.

 #### Running